 I also figure it has to be enticing.

-After all, I have been labelled as someone too dangerous to hear; I have become forbidden, and--to many--that means interesting.
+After all, I have been labeled as someone too dangerous to hear; I have become forbidden, and--to many--that means interesting.
 Now they're going to be looking for my books.

 (When I'm talking to students in 7th grade and up, sometimes when I'm showing the covers of some of my books (and letting them know that the author very rarely has any say in what that cover will be), I'll ask: "Do you want to see the covers of Companions of the Night the way it looked in Europe?"
 Some of the kids look interested, but not all.
 Then I say, "I don't show this to the younger kids, because the images are kind of disturbing, but I guess you're old enough."
 Now everyone is watching me.
 I take out the manilla envelope in which I keep the pictures, and slowly unwind the string.
 "Are you sure?"
 I'll ask.
 The kid who's been kicking the back of the chair of the girl sitting in front of him, the doodlers, the girls who've been checking out their nail polish--they're all sitting on the edges of their seats, eager to see what's forbidden to others.)